i0Ek3/PlayWithGeekWay/BookReader.md

 ## Change Log

+- 2021.06.01: I submitted a return for MiReader Pro, give up on it.
-- 2021.05.31 18:30 : Get MiReader and comparison to Kindle, after then I submitted a return, buy a MiReader Pro again.
+- 2021.05.31: Get MiReader and comparison to Kindle, after then I submitted a return, buy a MiReader Pro again.